miptleha/cs-win-service/README.md

 ## Renaming and coding

-To change name of service in list of Windows services edit ProjectInstaller.Designer.cs file.
+To change name of service edit ProjectInstaller.Designer.cs file.
 For full renaming change in each file 'WinService' for your own name.
 This service is just a starting project for coding.
 Implement custom logic Process/ServiceProcess.cs file.
 Add own classes to work with database, xml, queue server and so on.
 There only logging support.